 Brigid Moran, B.S.

-Brigid Moran serves San Diego Zoo Global as a Research Associate in Conservation Genetics.
+Brigid Moran serves San Diego Zoo Global as a Senior Research Associate in Conservation Genetics.
 In this role, she performs genetics work for internal projects and collaborators, and fulfills sample requests for outside investigators who are undertaking research aligned with the Institute's conservation mission.
 Her responsibilities include purification and quality control of DNA, sex determination, and sequencing for species and parentage identification.

 Brigid’s research interests focus on management of vulnerable populations using genetic information.
 She assists with a variety of recovery projects, including California condors, burrowing owls, and San Clemente loggerhead shrikes.
 She is also working on using next-generation sequencing to reconstruct the diets of wild jaguars.